Lucy Smith Collier

-Lucy Smith Collier (1925 – 2010), also known as "Little Lucy" Smith, was a gospel singer, pianist, organist, and composer.
+Lucy Smith Collier (March 16, 1925 − September 19, 2010), also known as "Little Lucy," was an American gospel singer, pianist, organist, and composer.
 She led the female gospel group, The Little Lucy Smith Singers, and was a vocalist and accompanist for the Roberta Martin Singers.
 The granddaughter of Holiness preacher Elder Lucy Smith, she began playing organ at the All Nations Pentecostal Church at age twelve.
 Among her more well-known compositions are "Oh My Lord, What a Time", "What a Blessing in Jesus," and "He's my Light," which became a hit for the Roberta Martin Singers.

-Early Years
+Early years

-Lucy Smith was born in Chicago in 1925.
-Her mother, Viola, died when she was two years old, and thereafter, she was raised by her father, Rev. James Austin Smith, and her grandmother, a Holiness Pentecostal minister, Elder Lucy Smith.
+Smith was born in Chicago on March 16, 1925.
+Her mother, Viola (Smith) Austin, died in 1927, and thereafter, Lucy was raised by her father, James Eugene Austin, and her maternal grandmother, Elder Lucy Smith, a Holiness Pentecostal minister.
 To distinguish her from her grandmother, she was called "Little Lucy Smith" as a child, a nickname that she would continue to use during her gospel career.